 (Adapted from a sketch on Nathaniel Russell Middleton by Harrison Randolph in the Dictionary of American Biography, vol. 12, p.
 602, and an article on the Middleton Family in the South Carolina Historical and Genealogical Magazine, July 1900).Back to Top

 These papers document the lives of Nathaniel Russell Middleton, Annie DeWolf Middleton, and their children.
 The collection consists chiefly of family letters, many of which were written by Annie and her daughters.
+In addition to standard family matters and the peculiarities of life in a family divided between the North and South, these letters and the other papers deal with such topics as Middleton's plantation, Bolton-on-the-Stono (apparently near Charleston); an 1849 insurrection led by enslaved people in the Charleston work house; the College of Charleston; supply shortages during the Civil War; Annie DeWolfe’s business venture, the Carolina Rice Company, began with other women to advertise rice and other goods for sale; and Nathaniel Russell Middleton, Jr.’s attempts to sell phosphate fertilizer during Reconstruction.
 Only a few of the papers relate to Nathaniel Russell Middleton's professional life, although some references are included in the family letters.
 The collection also contains a small amount of financial and legal material, such as receipts and accounts, and other material, such as newspaper clippings, poems, calling and business cards, and obituaries.Back to Top

 A few scattered letters to Colonel Simeon Potter and William D'Wolfe, believed to be ancestors of the DeWolf family.